Chinese TV Channel interview with Paul Brecher FAcS MPCHM

 You say your course teaches Chinese acupuncture; what is the difference between Chinese and English acupuncture ?

 Western or English acupuncture generally only uses a very few needles.
 In Chinese acupuncture, we use as many needles as is necessary to treat the patient who may often have multiple conditions.
 In English acupuncture, the needles are most often inserted vertically, this is a very simplified version of acupuncture.
 In Chinese acupuncture the needles are inserted either in the re-enforcing direction for a deficiency condition such as light headed, faint, dizzy, weakness or hypo-function.
-However if the patient was suffering from an excess condition such as pain, swelling, inflammation or hyper-function then the needles would be inserted in the reducing direction.
+Or if the patient was suffering from an excess condition such as pain, swelling, inflammation or hyper-function then the needles would be inserted in the reducing direction.

 What are the requirements for joining the course?